FlagOpen/FlagEmbedding/README.md

 - For English, we collect 230M text pairs from [wikipedia](https://huggingface.co/datasets/wikipedia), [cc-net](https://github.com/facebookresearch/cc_net), and so on.

-- For chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), zhihu, news websites and so on.
+- For chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), [simclue](https://github.com/CLUEbenchmark/SimCLUE) and so on.

 **The data collection is to be released in the future.**